-Policy Area Granville/Burrard Slopes - Area C FGBC Uses Retail/service, office, hotel, residential, cultural Option/Tenure Strata ownership housing Secured market and below-market rental Hotel lopment Max Height 25 storeys Max Density 8.0 FSR Min Frontage 45.7 m (150 ft.)
-Min Frontage A minimum Notes • Development should contribute towards community amenities, with preference for the following: • A minimum area is required as turnkey social housing • 20% of the residential floor area delivered as turnkey social housing • A minimum A minimum of two levels of non- residential uses (job space) is required. of 20% of the residential floor uired to be secured at below- ts (see Housing (Chapter 12) See Land Use (Chapter 7) for cases where See Land Use (Chapter 7) for cases where lesser site frontage may be considered at the discretion of the Director of Planning.
+Policy Area Granville/Burrard Slopes - Area C Uses Retail/service, office, hotel, residential, cultural Option/Tenure Strata ownership housing Secured market and below-market rental Hotel development housing Max Height 25 storeys Max Density 8.0 FSR Min Frontage 45.7 m (150 ft.)
+Notes Development should contribute towards community amenities, with preference for the following: 20% of the residential floor area delivered as turnkey social housing units to the City; or, Other in-kind amenities (e.g. cultural facility, childcare).
+A minimum of two levels of non-residential uses (job space) is required.
+A minimum of 20% of the residential floor area is required to be secured at belowmarket rents (see Housing (Chapter 12) for details).
+A minimum of two levels of non-residential uses (job space) is required.
+See Land Use (Chapter 7) for cases where lesser site frontage may be considered at the disc cretion of the Director of Planning.